SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 Similar to the second user interface, when this UI is reused it will probably need to be configured.
 The relevant configuration here is what to do when a selection change happens in any of the three lists.
 We hence add the following three methods to the `api` protocol.

 ```
-ProtocolViewerPresenter >> whenClassChanged: aBlock
+ProtocolViewerPresenter >> whenSelectionInAPIChanged: aBlock
-	models whenSelectedItemChanged: aBlock
+	api whenSelectionChangedDo: aBlock
 ```

 ```
-ProtocolViewerPresenter >> whenEventChanged: aBlock
+ProtocolViewerPresenter >> whenSelectionInClassChanged: aBlock
-	events whenSelectedItemChanged: aBlock
+	models whenSelectionChangedDo: aBlock
 ```

 ```
-ProtocolViewerPresenter >> whenAPIChanged: aBlock
+ProtocolViewerPresenter >> whenSelectionInEventChanged: aBlock
-	api whenSelectedItemChanged: aBlock
+	events whenSelectionChangedDo: aBlock
 ```

-!!note These methods add semantic information to the configuration API.
+####Note.
+These methods add semantic information to the configuration API.
 They state that they configure what to do when a class, `api` or `api-events` list item has been changed.
 This arguably communicates the customization API more clearly than just having the subwidgets accessible.

 ### Changing the layout of a reused widget